flatironinstitute/nemos/docs/quickstart.md

 ### __Continuous Observations__

-By default, NeMoS' GLM models Poisson observations.
-This is a natural choice for spike counts, however, the package provides a Gamma GLM that is more suitable to model continuous and non-negative observations, like calcium transients.
+By default, NeMoS' GLM uses Poisson observations, which are a natural choice for spike counts.
+However, the package also supports a Gamma GLM, which is more appropriate for modeling continuous, non-negative observations such as calcium transients.

 To change the default observation model, follow the example below,